 If Your Goal Is to Pay Off Your Credit Card Debt: Citi Simplicity

 Wait — are we really suggesting you get another credit card when you’re already carrying credit card debt?
 Yes.
 Well, sort of.
 First, you have to make sure you look at your budget and have a plan in place if you’re going to use a balance transfer credit card, as these cards can be really effective but come with a time limit.

-Here’s what we mean: When you transfer your credit card balance to the Citi Simplicity credit card (full review here), you will enjoy 21 months with no interest charges.
+Here’s what we mean: When you transfer your credit card balance to the Citi Simplicity credit card (full review here), you will enjoy 18 months with no interest charges.
 (Full Disclosure: Citibank, as well as Chase, Visa and Discover advertise on Credit.com, but that results in no preferential editorial treatment.)
-That gives you almost two years to focus on paying down your balance without tacking on additional charges.
-(Note: After the introductory APR expires, the variable APR will be 13.49% to 23.49%, depending on creditworthiness.)
+That gives you a year and a-half to focus on paying down your balance without tacking on additional charges.
+(Note: After the introductory APR expires, the APR will be 15.49% - 25.49%* (Variable), depending on creditworthiness.)
 You won’t be paying an annual fee with this card either.

 Not sure how long it will take you to pay down your balance or how much you should be aiming to pay each month?
 Consider playing around with our credit card payoff calculator tool to see different possibilities.

 If Your Goal Is to Develop Better Financial Habits: Citi Double Cash